-Starting March 4, 2013, eligible individuals can apply for the new I-601A waiver.
+Starting March 4, 2013, eligible individuals can apply for the new I601a Waivers.

-This waiver will allow certain immediate family members of U.S. citizens who are in the process of obtaining a visa to obtain a provisional unlawful presence waiver prior to leaving the U.S. This will allow these individuals to attend their immigrant visa interviews abroad, without having to worry about a potential three- or ten-year bar to reentering the U.S.
+This Waivers will allow certain immediate family members of United States citizens who are in the process of obtaining a visa to obtain a provisional unlawful presence Waivers prior to leaving the U.S. This will allow these individuals to attend their immigrant visa interviews abroad, without having to worry about a potential three- or ten-year bar to reentering the United States.

 Proving Extreme Hardship

-Unfortunately, the USCIS does not define precisely what extreme hardship means.
+Unfortunately, the USCIS does not define precisely what exceptional hardship means.
 Nor have courts specifically defined the term through case law.
-Instead, the Board of Immigration Appeals has noted that extreme hardship is not a definable term of fixed meaning, and instead depends upon the facts and circumstances of each case: The term extreme hardship does not mean “extreme” in the common sense of the word – for example:
+Instead, the Board of Immigration Appeals has noted that extreme hardship (also know as

 - Separation of parents from their children